Walk past tense

 • I will be walking home tomorrow and can call you (Future Continuous)

-Along with walk, words are popular blow and tell.
+Along with walk, words are popular wear and take.

 Verbs by letter: r, d, u, c, m, p, b, w, h, a, e, g, s, q, j, l, t, f, o, n, k, i, v, y, z.